 We had a word for guys who did not pull their weight in the boonies.
 Could be a number of things from whining, lagging behind, complaining, or not wanting to be in the field.
 We called them duds!
 Only remember one man in our platoon as a dud and no one wanted to be around him because he could get you killed.

 Taking a Pepsi to the field and keeping it for the whole operation.
 About 20 days into the operation I pulled it out to drink the tasty hot Pepsi, when someone offered me $10.
 I took the money and tasted every drop as he drank it.
 The value of money in the boonies was zero.

 Eating food in the field as fast I could because you might get fired on and go hungry for awhile.
 To this day, I still eat fast.

-The favorite pass time in the field while on a break was to use your repellant to fire bomb the ants.
-Light the end of the repellant and bomb the ants with napalm.
+The favorite pass time in the field while on a break was to use your repellent to fire bomb the ants.
+Light the end of the repellent and bomb the ants with napalm.
 Great fun.

 The fear of the Bamboo Viper snake.
 Very small but deadly.
 Never came across one but the stories were passed on about this killer.
 Ant nests hanging from tree limbs.
 If you bumped one, thousands of the nasty biting ants would fall on you and the whole operation would stop in order to get them off.

 While at Phang Rang I was given the detail to tear down a small building near the fence line.
 I was assigned one old papa san to help.
 He started to hit the siding of the building and after a few minutes I realized it would take forever, so I took over and hit the wall with a sledge hammer.
 The board came flying off and hit papa san in the thigh.
 He fell to the ground and started to jab his thigh with a needle or something like it.
 The blood started to flow and I freaked out thinking I had hurt him.
 Found out later that no blood, no money for compensation.